 Who is on the Individual Claims Council?

 MassLandlords staff are overseeing intake.
-A network of attorneys are overseeing cases (as of August 31, four firms were prepared for intake).
+A network of attorneys are overseeing cases (as of October 2, four firms were working with participants).
 The attorneys available to housing providers can be selected at the conclusion of intake or assigned by MassLandlords.
 The attorney list will change depending on caseload and availability.
 All attorneys cover all parts of the state.

-Any housing provider with unpaid rent may submit a claim:
+Any housing provider with unpaid rent may enter their data: